-Hi Investors.
-Have you recently checked the market price of MRF Share?
-It’s hovering at a whopping price of Rs 74,076 per share.
-The interesting question here is why the MRF’s management/promoters are not splitting its shares?
-After all, buying a stock at Rs 74,076 per share is not viable for most of the retail investors.
+Ever wondered why do companies like MRF don’t split the stock?
+If you check the current market price of MRF Share, it’s hovering at a whopping price of Rs 84,470 per share.
+Its all-time high for the last 52 weeks is Rs 98,599.
+Even though the price of one share is too high for this company, the interesting question here is why the MRF’s management/promoters are not splitting its shares?
+After all, buying a stock at Rs 84,470 per share is not financially viable for most retail investors.

-In this post, we are going to discuss why companies like MRF don’t split the stock.
-But before we discuss these expensive stocks, let’s first study why companies split their stocks?
+In this article, we are going to answer the same.
+Here, we are going to discuss why companies like MRF don’t split the stock.
+However, before we discuss these expensive stocks, let’s first study why companies split their stocks?

 Quick Note: If you are do not know what is stock split and bonus shares, then check out this post first- Stock split vs bonus share – Basics of stock market

 An Interesting study on companies that Rapidly Split Stocks in Past

 You might have heard about the wealth creation story of Infosys.
 A small investment in the 100 shares of Infosys in 1993 would be worth over Rs 6.04 crores by now.
 (Also read: How to Earn Rs 13,08,672 From Just One Stock?)

 In the last 25 years, Infosys has given multiple bonuses and stock splits to its shareholders.
 And, that’s why the share price of Infosys is still in the affordable purchase rate for the average investors.
 In fact, if Infosys has not given so many bonuses and splits, the price of one share of Infosys might have been over multiple lacks by now.
 Here is the bonus and split history of Infosys from 1993 till 2018: